Internal Medicine Billing Services in New Jersey

 Every NJ payer has specific rules for internal medicine claims.
 Here's how we navigate them.

-Horizon Blue Cross Blue Shield Internal Medicine Claims
+Horizon Blue Cross Blue Shield of New Jersey Internal Medicine Claims

 NJ FamilyCare Internal Medicine Billing

-NJ FamilyCare routes internal medicine patients through 4 managed care plans: Amerigroup, WellCare, Aetna Better Health, and 1 more.
+NJ FamilyCare routes internal medicine patients through 5 managed care plans: Horizon NJ Health (Horizon BCBS), Aetna Better Health of New Jersey, Fidelis Care (formerly WellCare), and 2 more.
 Each MCO has its own internal medicine authorization and billing rules that we manage.

-Novitas Solutions processes Medicare internal medicine claims in New Jersey with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around chronic care management to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction L) processes Medicare internal medicine claims in New Jersey with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction L)'s policies around chronic care management to prevent medical necessity denials.

 Denial Prevention for New Jersey Internal Medicine